johnlafata/aws-cognito-fargate-copilot/README.md

   - the addition of a login page using Amazon Cognito.
   - the use of other OIDC providers for authentication like Facebook, Google, and Amazon

+If you find this useful, I would appreciate you starring the repo.
+If you have any questions, please feel free to reach out to me at [LinkedIn](https://www.linkedin.com/in/kevin-kloud-kloud/)

 ## build locally
 docker build . -t  python-web